Formulation in CBT – Breaking the Problem Down

 These can range from very broad life events to immediately related triggers, examples of which range from bereavement, childbirth, financial problems, health issues, interpersonal difficulties, work stress – just about any situational factors which are related to the problem can be listed in this box.

-Sometimes it can take a bit of time and practice (see thought records) to get used to identifying the thinking which is present in the problem but, if we write down exactly what is going through our mind when the problem is occurring then that is good enough for now.
+Sometimes it can take a bit of time and practice (see thought records in Negative Automatic Thoughts Article) to get used to identifying the thinking which is present in the problem but, if we write down exactly what is going through our mind when the problem is occurring then that is good enough for now.

 Next, we want to identify what emotion we are experiencing during the problem.
 Usually an emotion can be summed up in one word such as “anger” or “sadness.”
 Often people report the emotional state as being the most easily accessible as this is the element that often leads them to seek help.